sakya02/sysmon-config/README.md

-My personal fork of [Swift on Security's config](https://github.com/SwiftOnSecurity/sysmon-config) with additions from [@ion-storm's work](https://github.com/ion-storm/sysmon-config).
+My personal fork of [Swift on Security's config](https://github.com/SwiftOnSecurity/sysmon-config) with additions from [@olafhartong](https://github.com/olafhartong/sysmon-modular).

-Unfortunately the ion-storm config has not been updated in 2 years, my goal is to pick up where they left off with my own customizations on how I like to see the alerts in my SIEM.
-The focus is on detecting TTPs from MIRE where possible rather than specific attacks with the exception of relatively recent hacks such as Sunburst which I will include.

 Original description from Swift on Security's repo: